 Making Your Own Policies/Profiles

-You can make your own AppArmor profiles, SELinux policies, bubblewrap profiles, and seccomp blacklist to have better confinement of applications.
+You can make your own AppArmor profiles, SELinux policies, bubblewrap profiles, and seccomp blacklists to have better confinement of applications.
 This is an advanced and sometimes tedious task, but there are various projects you could use as reference:

 Securing Linux Containers